 Mrs Biddell appeared before the Court that day in a wretched state.
 Her husband had been killed in a violent accident at work the previous January, leaving her with a child and another on the way.
 Determined to fend for herself, the poor widow had tried to survive by making clothes, one of the limited choices left to her.

 Mr Moses was from nearby Tower Hill, an area noted for its second-hand clothes trade centred around Rosemary Lane street market.
 He was a ‘slopseller’; a merchant dealing in slops or cheap ready-made clothing and rough working dress.
 Typically these slopsellers would contract out their work to a number of individual seamstresses for very low money.
 Mrs Biddell was one of these.
 Unable to earn enough the clothes had been pawned to raise enough money to survive.
-Unable to pay her employer back, Mr Moses wanted retribution through the Courts and Mrs Biddell was not the first he had sent there.
+When Mrd Biddell couldn’t pay her employer back, Mr Moses wanted retribution through the Courts and Mrs Biddell was not the first he had sent there.

 Dublin born Thomas Henry had been a Judge at Lambeth Street for three years.
 His career was on the rise, having being called to the bar twelve years before and serving much of his subsequent time in Yorkshire.
 For Henry, the case of Mrs Biddell was an all-too familiar tale that session in his Court.
 Henry was sympathetic to the defendant, commenting on the circumstances that drove her to it: “I am sorry to say it is too much the practice to pawn goods of this description but the fact is that the pittance which the people receive for their work is so wretchedly small, that being without means of subsistence to go on with their work, they are in many cases, actually compelled to resort to the practice of pawning the things.”